DeeMcCart/CI_PP2_HumbleNumble/README.md

 Humble Numble aims to piggyback on the Wordle philosophies of:
 * simple interface with uncluttered screen
 * clearly understood rules
-* exclusivity - user can only access one game per day
+* scarcity - user can only access one game per day
 * reponsiveness - ability to play on small screens (convenient for user)
 * no time-out - can fit into small pockets of time as game will remain on-screen until 6 guesses completed
 * feedback and interaction - user immediately gets feedback for each guess